MedicalVisionGroup/mvg_utils/README.md

 **How to check which machine has nvml driver/library version mismatch error**

-After CUDA driver is udpated, a machine may generate error message `Failed to initialize NVML: Driver/library version mismatch` when running `nvidia-smi`.
-This problem can be fixed with a system reboot, e.g., `sudo reboot`.
-Instead of logging in to every machine to check if version mismatch happens, run the following commands to find out which machine has this problem, and reboot only those machines.
+After CUDA driver is updated, a machine may generate error message `Failed to initialize NVML: Driver/library version mismatch` when running `nvidia-smi`.
+Fix it with a system reboot, e.g., `sudo reboot`.
+Instead of logging in to every machine to check for version mismatch, run the following commands to find out which machine has version mismatch, and reboot manually only those machines.

 ```
 cd check_gpu_available